Steven Pinder: Early life

 Pinder was born on 30 March 1960 in Whalley, Lancashire, England.
-He has a younger sister, Catherine, who is 11 years younger and works in agriculture.
+He has a sister, Catherine, who is 11 years younger and works in agriculture.
 He grew up on Downham Avenue in Great Harwood.
 His father was the bank manager of the NatWest in Blackburn.

 He got his first job working in a cemetery when he was 15.
-He joined Blackburn Arts Club then Manchester Youth Theatre at 17.
+He joined Blackburn Arts Club, then Manchester Youth Theatre, at 17.

 He attended Norden High School on Stourton Street in Rishton near Blackburn, where he took his A levels.
 He went to the Drama Centre London (now part of the University of the Arts London) in Clerkenwell.

 Career

 Pinder is known for his role in the soap opera Brookside.
 He played Max Farnham in the series from 1990 to its conclusion in 2003.
 Previously in his career, he played the part of Roy Lambert in Crossroads.
-He also appeared in two series of the sitcom Foxy Lady; in C.A.T.S.
-Eyes, and the BBC Scotland comedy series Scotch and Wry.
+He also appeared in two series of the sitcom Foxy Lady, C.A.T.S.
+Eyes and the BBC Scotland comedy series Scotch and Wry.
 In December 2019, he appeared in an episode of the BBC medical drama Casualty as Mark Jowilt.

 Theatre

-When Pinder left Brookside, he took part in several theatre roles, including Laurence in Abigail's Party and later appearing in a psychological thriller called Dead Certain.
+When Pinder left Brookside, he took part in several theatre roles, including Laurence in Abigail's Party and later appearing in a psychological thriller, Dead Certain.

-Pinder joined the 1st U.K./Ireland tour of Wicked in the roles of both the Wizard and Doctor Dillamond on 16 September 2014.
-He reprised these two roles in the 2nd U.K./Ireland tour in 2017.
+Pinder joined the 1st UK–Ireland tour of Wicked in the roles of both the Wizard and Dr Dillamond on 16 September 2014.
+He reprised these two roles in the second UK–Ireland tour in 2017 and the international tour in 2016.
+He is currently playing Dr Dillamond in the West End production, having returned to the role on 24 October 2023.

 Personal life

 Pinder is married to actress Stephanie Chambers and they have a daughter, Scarlett Rose.
-He also has two other children, Helen and Alex, from his first marriage.
+He has two other children, Helen and Alex, from his first marriage.